redemptive/chef-node-cookbook/README.md

 ## Description

-A chef cookbook for installing nodejs on an ubuntu server
+A chef cookbook for installing nodejs on an ubuntu server.
+This cookbook also installs the nginx web server and configures it to be used as a reverse proxy to allow requests from port 80 to be passed onto nodejs running on port 3000

 ## Technologies